pwitvoet/wadmaker/wadmaker.md

 - `NULL` is used to remove surfaces that are not visible to the player.
 - `HINT` (along with `SKIP`) is used to force a bsp node cut.
 Strategic use of this can improve performance.

 Besides standard textures (so-called 'mipmap' textures), wad files can also contain qpic images and fonts.
-To create a qpic image, add `.qpic.` to the input image's filename: `image.qpic.png`.
+These can be created by adding `.qpic` or `.font` to the input image's filename, respectively.
+For fonts a `.font.txt` file with character rectangle information is also required.
 Qpics are only used for some loading graphics, and cannot be used as textures.
 Their width and height do not need to be a multiple of 16.
-WadMaker does not support fonts.
+Wad file fonts are no longer used in Half-Life, but they may be used by other engines.

 ## Comparisons
 Just like Wally, WadMaker can convert true-color images to the 256-color indexed format that Half-Life uses.
 For textures that do not contain a wide range of colors and gradients, this often does not lead to a perceptible loss of quality.
 In cases where it does matter, WadMaker tends to produce better results than Wally due to its use of dithering, but it does worse than IrfanView: